LocationAv. Askatasuna 11, Miribilla, Bilbao, Spain

 RiggerJoseba Martínez, Jose Luis Olaeta

-From the architect.
+Text description provided by the architects.
 1. DESIGN CONCEPT

 1.1.
 FEATURES BASIC CRITERIA